-I never had this but saw but this is genius.
+I never had this but this is genius!
 When your infant is crying hysterically that bottle of formula can’t come sooner (if you go the formula route or some combination).
 I believe I saw this at a Baby / Toddler Expo and the Baby Breeze was the brand there, but it appears that there’s several brands that have created similar machines.
 Probably not necessarily a necessity, but more of a luxury for those that can afford it.

 Magic Bullet (Blender)

 For those who want to make their LO purees of fruit, veggies, or grains, I have used this almost everyday, multiple times a day, for the first 14 or so months before the LO started turning away purees or being spoon-fed.
 I had this 201 Organic Baby Puree book that helped me start on that journey and be ready for the 6 month mark when I planned to start him on solid foods.

 I am sure there are a few other items that I found critical but as I start to remove the items the LO outgrew, some of these items were fresh on my mind.

 So, what about you?
 What were the gifts received that you didn’t know you needed those first 12 months gifts that you gave that were clutch?